Hi, I’m Alan.

 - Parenthood / new parents / Gentle Parenting / Attachment Parenting

-- Exploring ecological / environmental issues, anxiety and responsibility – including counselling for vegans, vegetarians and activists who would like to work with a therapist who is vegan and/or shares a deep concern for environmental issues and a compatible value-base.
+- Exploring ecological / environmental issues, anxiety and responsibility – including those who might like to work with a therapist who shares a concern for environmental issues and a compatible value-base.

 - Exploring other dietary issues and choices and relationship with food